Reclaiming the natural soundscape from horn-based vehicle alerts

 And as with car alarms, there are quieter alternatives to backup beeping for occupational spheres where they are mandated.
 There are tens of thousands of online forums where car owners trade methods for deactivating backup beeping.

-Once again without any vetting by NHTSA or other regulatory agencies, automakers, collaborating with opportunistic tech firms, have created technology that uses a safety signal for non-emergencies without any justification beyond convenience: honk your car's horn from your smart phone or wristwatch - from the breakfast table, or from miles away.
+Once again without any vetting by NHTSA or other regulatory agencies, automakers, collaborating with tech firms, have created technology that uses a safety signal for non-emergencies without any justification beyond convenience: honk your car's horn from your smart phone or wristwatch - from the breakfast table, or from miles away.
 We are opposed to this technology and do not understand the waste of human and technological resources that was invested into its creation.
 Actuate a warning signal from miles away that you can't hear - but someone walking, cycling, or driving by can hear?
 How is this justified?

 It should be noted that Toyota opted to use visual telematics with this technology rather than use a horn sound.
 So one automaker considered future safety concerns around this boondoggle technology even as no regulatory agency did so (but Toyota cars do feature panic alarm and backup beeping).